bfs-io/banana-for-scale/content/blog/so-you-want-to-be-an-sre-guru.md

 \- O'Reilly Media

-# The Way of the Guru
+# The Way of DevOps

-\- Communicating complex information to non-technical audiences.

-\- Understanding the low-code, citizen-developer audience.
+\- Communicating the low-code/no-code, citizen-developer mantra.